joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/07/world/europe/ukraine-europe-russia-us-peace-talks.html

 **Israel Bombs Beirut Outskirts as Fighting With Hezbollah Escalates**\
 `U.S. efforts for a truce in Lebanon appear to have stalled.
 Israel accused Hezbollah of firing at Israeli territory.
-Iran threatened to retaliate.`\
+Iran swiftly retaliated.`\
 https://www.nytimes.com/2026/06/07/world/middleeast/israel-beirut-attacks-hezbollah.html

 **Trump Defends Compensation Fund and Iran War in ‘Meet the Press’ Interview**\